-- 1. Specialized Academic Instruction (SAI) in which the student is assigned to regular education classes with assistance provided in the areas of Math, English or Study Skills by the resource teacher based on the student's current IEP document. - 2.
-Special Day Class Mild/Mod (SDC Mild/Mod), in which students receive instruction in academic core classes from a special education teacher in a smaller classroom setting.
-These students may be mainstreamed into some classes for physical education, electives, and vocational education.
-Special Day Classes do not meet the A-G requirements for admission into four year colleges and universities.
-Upon completion of their high school requirements, SDC students are eligible to attend community college and other post-secondary high education programs. - 3.
-Special Day Class Mod/Severe (SDC-Mod/Severe), a self-contained classroom in which students are taught daily living and work skills, with mainstream assignments for physical education and electives.
-These classes may lead to a certificate of completion or the student may continue to attend classes at Milor High School after completing four years at CHS.
+1. Specialized Academic Instruction (SAI) in which the student is assigned to some or all general education classes with services provided by the SAI teacher based on the student's current IEP.
+These services are provided via a collaborative model where general education teachers, SAI teachers and other service providers work collaboratively to ensure each student is supported and provided the identified supports, accommodations and services within the general education setting.

+- 2. Special Day Class Mild/Mod (SDC Mild/Mod), in which students receive some or all of their instruction in academic core classes from a SAI teacher in a separate classroom setting.
+These students may attend general education classes for some periods or classes throughout the school day.
+Mild/Mod Special Day Classes do not meet the A-G requirements for admission into four year colleges and universities; however, students are eligible to attend community college and other post-secondary higher education programs as they are eligible to receive a high school diploma. - 3.
+Special Day Class Mod/Severe (SDC-Mod/Severe), in which students are taught using a district adopted alternative curriculum that aligns with the Common Core state standards through "content connectors."
+These classes may lead to a certificate of completion and/or dependent on the student's needs as determined by the IEP team, the student may attend the Adult Transition Program (ATP) after completing four years at CHS.
+Furthermore, per Assembly Bill (AB) 181, students who meet specific criteria may be eligible to receive an alternative high school diploma via this pathway.